torsteins/inf102f18-mandatory1/README.md

   * Your `peek()`, `contains()`, `size()`, and `getKey()` functions should take constant time.

-## [3]&nbsp;&nbsp;(Iterative) Binary Search Tree (20 points)
+## [3]&nbsp;&nbsp; Binary Search Tree (20 points)

-In this problem, we examine binary search trees (BST).
-Subtask a should be answered in the pdf, whereas subtasks b and c consists of code.
+In this problem, we examine binary search trees (BST's).
+Subtask (a) should be answered in the pdf, whereas subtasks (b), (c) and (d) consists of code.
 We have included the binary search tree from lecture in the class [BinarySearchTree](src/main/java/no/uib/ii/inf102/f18/mandatory1/BinarySearchTree.java).
-You will change this code as part of subtask b.
+You will change this code as part of subtask (b) and (c).

-Problem a require a drawing of a tree; we will not judge you by its artistic quality, as long as it is easy to understand.
+Subtask (a) require a drawing of a tree; we will not judge you by its artistic quality, as long as it is easy to understand.
 In particular, the root should be on the top, and all nodes at the same distance from the root should be vertically aligned (see examples later in the assignment).
 There is a nice tool for drawing trees at [draw.io](https://www.draw.io) (however, we also accept pictures of your notebook).
 Note: Drawing the "null" edges is important.
 You will lose points if you don't draw them.

 **a)** Draw the BST that results you insert the keys `Z M Q N Y I D S B F T` in that order into an initially empty tree.

-**b)** Implement an iterative (non-recursive) version of the `get(Key key)` function.
+**b)** Change the `get(Key key)` function to become iterative (non-recursive).

+**c)** The provided BST is violating the rules of the assignment in that its `keys()` method is actually returning an `ArrayDeque` from the Java standard library.
+Fix it by using a stack or a queue you have written yourself instead, which implements `Iterable`.

-**c)** Create a class `MyClass` which solves the Kattis problem [uib.myclass](https://uib.kattis.com/problems/uib.myclass).
-Your code should both be included in the maven project you hand in, as well as be submitted to Kattis.
+**d)** Create a class `BSTDebugging` which solves the Kattis problem [uib.bstdebugging](https://uib.kattis.com/problems/uib.bstdebugging).

-## [4]&nbsp;&nbsp;Balanced Binary Search Trees (15 points)
+## [4]&nbsp;&nbsp; Balanced Binary Search Trees (15 points)

 All answers to this section should be answered in the pdf.
 Some questions may require drawings of trees; we will not judge you by their artistic quality, as long as they are easy to understand.
 In particular, the root should be on the top, and all nodes at the same distance from the root should be vertically aligned (see examples below).
 There is a nice tool for drawing these bad boys at [draw.io](https://www.draw.io) (however, we also accept pictures of your notebook).